Learn something new every day More Info... by email

 The major functions of the retinal pigment epithelium are believed to be related to the nutrition of the eye, in particular the retina, and to the maintenance of the delicate environment necessary for unimpaired vision.
 As an organ, the retina has a very active metabolism.
 New nerves and photoreceptors, or light sensitive cells, are continually being created and destroyed.
 This activity results in the production of significant amounts of water, which could lead to a catastrophic increase in pressure within the eye.

 The retinal pigment epithelium serves to transport excess water, along with other waste molecules, from the retina, and out of the back of the eye, to be carried away by the blood supply.
-The epithelial cells also supply the retinal cells with molecules of essential nutrients, including amino acids, glucose, and vitamin C. Another essential role played by the retinal pigment epithelium is the supply of vitamin A, which is vital for sight, to the photoreceptors.
+The epithelial cells also supply the retinal cells with molecules of essential nutrients, including amino acids, glucose, and vitamin C. Another essential role played by these cells is the supply of vitamin A, which is vital for sight, to the photoreceptors.

 A further protective function of the retinal pigment epithelium is light absorption.
 Excessive light entering the eye may damage the sensitive retinal cells.
 The pigment of the epithelial cells has a complex composition that enables it to absorb a wide spectrum of different light waves.